iskenxan/IS_ScreenDropper/README.md

  ```
 ##**Usage:**

-**App is extremely easy to use.All you need to do is click on the dropper button which will activate the Dropper.
-After that the app will display the color values of any point on the screen you click on.**
+- **All you need to do is click on the dropper button which will activate the Dropper.**
+- **After that the app will display the color values of any point on the screen you click on.**
 ```

 ```
 ##**Additional:**
-**The repo contains two projects: library with the dropper control, and an app that you can run on your computer.
-You can use the library to add dropper as an user control if you wish to use it in your own app.
+**The repo contains two projects:**
+  * **Library with the dropper control**
+  * **App that you can run on your computer**

+**You can use the library to add dropper as an user control if you wish to use it in your own app.**
-This app can be used to get a color code of absolutely anything from the website that you like to the picture that you want to copy the color from.**
+**This app can be used to get a color code of absolutely anything from the website that you like to the picture that you want to copy the color from.**
 ```

 ```